-The DFX-8 has the capability to adjust the scrolling speed of the time based B-Scan displayed in the gauge.
+The CMX2-DL has the capability to adjust the scrolling speed of the time based B-Scan displayed in the gauge.
 The procedures to adjust the speed are outlined below:

-Adjusting the B-Scan Speed

-- 1) Press the MENU key once to activate the menu items tab.
-Press the MENU key multiple times to tab right, and the ESC key multiple times to tab left, until the DISP menu is highlighted and displaying the submenu items.

-Alternatively, press the LEFT and RIGHT arrow keys multiple times using the left button wheel. - 2) Press the UP and DOWN arrow keys multiple times using the left button wheel to scroll through the sub menu items until B-SCAN SPEED is highlighted. - 3) Use the LEFT and RIGHT arrow keys on the right button wheel to scroll the speed from 0-10.
-Note: 10 representing the fastest scroll time.
-Once the appropriate speed is displayed, press the MEAS key to return to the measurement screen and begin the B-Scan process. - 4) Alternatively, press the ENTER key to display the Digits Edit Box. - 5) Press the UP and DOWN arrow keys multiple times using the left button wheel to scroll the highlighted value. - 6) Press the LEFT and RIGHT arrow keys multiple times using the left button wheel to scroll the digit locations.
+Adjusting the B-Scan Speed IIIIII V: 0.2330 IN PECT ALAR 46 THICK: 0.200 B-SCAN 0.06 0.06 0.12 0.18 0.24 0.000 DEPTH: 0.300 GAIN: 46 THRESH1: 0.040 WIDTH1: GATE1: OFF LOG: CLOSED HOLD1: 1) Press the key once to activate the menu items tab.
+Press the key multiple times to tab right, and the key multiple times to tab left, until the DISP menu is highlighted and displaying the submenu items. arrow keys to scroll through the sub menu items 2) Use the until B-SCAN SPEED is highlighted. arrow keys to scroll the speed from 0-10.
+Note: 3) Use the 10 representing the fastest scroll time.
+Once the appropriate speed is displayed, press the key to return to the measurement screen and begin the B-Scan process.
+4) Alternatively, press the key to display the Digits Edit Box. arrow keys to scroll the highlighted value.
+5) Press the arrow keys to scroll the digit locations.
+6) Press the

-- 7) Repeat steps 5 & 6 until the SPEED is correctly displayed. - 8) Press the OK key to set the speed and return to the DISP menu., followed by pressing the MEAS key to begin the B-Scan process. - 9) Finally, press the MEAS key to return to the measurement screen and begin the scanning process.
+- 7) Repeat steps 5 & 6 until the SPEED is correctly displayed.
+8) Press the ok key to set the speed and return to the DISP menu., followed by pressing the key to begin the B-Scan process.
+9) Finally, press the key to return to the measurement screen and begin - the scanning process.

-7.4 Gain & Step Increment
+7.4 Gain

-The gain, or amplification of the return echoes, can be adjusted in the DFX-8 to accommodate a variety of applications.
+The gain, or amplification of the return echoes, can be adjusted in the CMX2-DL to accommodate a variety of applications.
 The setting of the gain is crucial in order to obtain valid readings during the measurement process.
 Too much gain may result in erroneous measurements, by detecting on noise rather than the actual material back wall itself.
 Not enough gain may result in intermittent detection.
 It may also result in lack of detection on internal flaws, pits, or porosity.
 The gain can easily be compared to the volume control of a home stereo system.
 If you turn it up too much, you can't hear the music clearly.
 If it's turned down too much, you can't hear it at all.

-The DFX-8 has 110dB gain range, but has been limited to a 60dB gain range (-10 to 50 dB), for thickness gauge applications.
+The CMX2-DL has 110dB gain range, but has been limited to a 60dB gain range (-10 to 50 dB), for thickness gauge applications.
 The common starting point for standard thickness gauge applications is 46dB.
 This feature is used to increase/decrease the power or amplitude of the signal.
 When used in conjunction with the attenuator feature, it has a limited overall gain range of -30dB to 70dB.

 The gain can be adjusted to accommodate a variety of material types.
 Having this feature available, provides the user with a great deal of flexibility.
 Some applications may require the lower or higher gain settings.
 When?
 The low settings may be necessary for noisy or granular cast materials.
 How do I know when to lower the gain?
 If the reading becomes sporadic and won't settle down or resolve on a thickness value, the user can assume that the material is either very noisy aluminum, or granular cast iron.
-This would be a good time to change the DFX-8 to lower gain setting and see if the reading settles down and become stable.
+This would be a good time to change the CMX2-DL to lower gain setting and see if the reading settles down and become stable.